Q -- Is financing available?

 A -- Yes, and we recommend the following lending companies:

-Q – Are the parts oxygen-rated?
+Q – Are the parts in the HVO System oxygen-rated?

 A – Yes.
 For safety and longevity, we use only oxygen-rated, oil-free parts.

 Q – How much oxygen fits in a tank?

 A – It depends on the size of the tank and the pressure.
 Our "Standard" compressor fills to 100 psi (6.9 bar), whereas the "Mighty Mite" and "MAX" compressors fill to 150 psi (10.34 bar).
 See the chart below: